vfat-io/tycho-indexer/tycho-client-py/README.md

 # Tycho Python Client

-A Python client library for interacting with the Tycho RPC server and streaming data from the Tycho client.
+A Python client library for interacting with the Tycho RPC server and streaming data from Tycho.

 ## Features
 - RPC Client: Interact with the Tycho RPC server to query various blockchain data, including protocol components, states, contract states, and tokens.